Publishing your research

 You may also look at the databases relevant to your specific subject area at the Deakin Library Database subjects listing.

 The journal rankings developed for the Excellence in Research for Australia (ERA) 2010 are no longer in use.

 The journal ratings developed by the Australian Business Deans Council (ABDC) are available in a format searchable by ISSN or by all or part of the journal name at ABDC journal ratings.
-This service is provided by John Lamp of the School of Information Systems in the Faculty of Business and Law at Deakin University.
+This service is provided by John Lamp of the School of Information and Business Analytics in the Faculty of Business and Law at Deakin University.

 Apart from the ABDC journal rankings, there are several different compilations of journal rankings available, that cover the discipline areas relevant to the Faculty.
 These include: